railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

-knowledgeable, laid-back, nonjudgmental, encouraging teaching assistants, and the fact that we had enough of them on hand -- approximately one for every 2.4 students this time -- to answer questions and help people get past obstacles.
+knowledgeable, laid-back, nonjudgmental, encouraging teaching assistants, and the fact that we had enough of them on hand -- approximately one for every 2.4 students this time -- to answer questions and help people get past obstacles without delay.

 Here is some of the feedback we got on this question: